tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 </ul>
 </blockquote>

 These principles may seem like commonsense.
 In general, we link to topics as it makes sense to do so.
 But bottom-up navigation takes inline linking to a another level.
-Consider amplifying the number of links by two or three times the amount so that your pages begin to resemble the inline links in Wikipedia.
+Consider amplifying the number of links by two or three times the amount so that your pages begin to resemble the inline links in a Wikipedia article.

 <img src="../media/rasters/wikipedia.png"/>